-With success comes growth!
-To maintain our weekly classes and numerous event bookings the Hula Hoop Circus has an amazing team of passionate performers and instructors.
+To maintain our numerous event bookings the Hula Hoop Circus has an amazing team of passionate performers and instructors.

 Anna was the first addition, joining the team in 2013.
 She is now involved in teaching Kids Hooping for Beginners, hosting birthday parties and other event entertainment.
 After purchasing her first hoop the summer of 2012 she soon became addicted.
 Her dedication, positive attitude, love for children and laid back, quirky nature make her a perfect addition to the team.